gabriel1536/Azure-Docker/README.md

 index(html).js: http://{yourMachineIp}/api/OurLittleAzureFunction

-getData.js: node getData.js
+getData.js: node getData.js (node getData can run if you have NodeJs installed {comes in part of your tutorial} and in any terminal you use)

     for getData you need to follow a few instructions denoted below:

 You'll need a twitter account.

-Then you should register this account in https://developer.twitter.com/en/docs.html so you can these keys
+Then you should register this account in https://developer.twitter.com/en/docs.html so you can get these keys

      consumer_key: '<consumer_key>'